mmcintyre1/silently-failing-blog_retired/_posts/books/2021-01-08-guns-germs-and-steel.md

 ---
-title: "Guns, Germs, and Steel: The Fates of Human Societies"
+title: "guns, germs, and steel: the fates of human societies"
 date: 2021-01-08T18:50:43-05:00
 categories:
   - books